-The Academic and Career Support Center, in partnership with the Office of Student Activities, is hosting a free Career Development Series that is happening every Wednesday in April from 8pm-9:30pm!
+The Owen Academic & Career Support Center, in partnership with the Office of Student Engagement, will be hosting a free Career Development Series every Wednesday during April 2014!
 This is a unique opportunity for you to create all materials for your upcoming job/internship search and to prepare for the interview and job search while receiving personal attention from an ACSC staff member!
 Each session builds on the previous session to prepare you for a specific job or field.
 We are only able to accept the first 20 registrations, so register now!
 You may register online using the form found here.

-Registration is due by Monday, April 2.
+Pre-Registration is required, and RSVP details will be posted.
 All participants who register and complete all four sessions will receive a free Heidelberg padfolio from the bookstore ($25 value).
 Register today!

 Bareis Computer Lab